W3T3R4NN/W3T3R4NNDDOS/README.md

 # W3T3R4NN DDOS
-Layer4 DDOS Script For Web sited ( For Education )
+Layer4 DDOS Script For Web site ( For Education )

 Script is working on both platform